anyone-protocol/AnyoneKit/README.md

 - Update info and version numbers in `README.md` and `AnyoneKit.podspec`!

+- Commit, tag and push new release.

 - Zip `anon.framework`:

 ```sh
 zip -r anon.xcframework.zip anon.xcframework
 ```

-- Create a preliminary release on https://github.com/anyone-protocol/AnyoneKit/releases and zip and upload the created anon.xcframework.
+- Create a pre-release on https://github.com/anyone-protocol/AnyoneKit/releases with the latest info as per older releases and zip and upload the created anon.xcframework.

 - Then lint like this: